 The words that we use on web pages to help customers find a website are known as keywords.
 So what is a key phrase?

-Keywords make up key phrases, also know as key terms.
-A key phrase consists of more than two keywords – certainly 50% of searches use more than four in a query.
+Keywords make up key phrases, also known as key terms.
+A key phrase consists of more than two keywords – certainly 50% of online searches use more than four in a query.

 Longer terms are known as long-tail key phrases and will contain up to 10 keywords.

 Website owners give a page or post intention using a key phrase – by doing this they target a search query.

 The key phrase is used in the URL, the title and throughout the content.
 This practise is a fraction of organic search engine optimisation.